 Chances are, however, that if you can only afford one streaming service, you’ll be choosing between the two biggest players in the game: Netflix and Hulu.
 Both services have enough content to keep you busy for years, but there are some major differences between the two.
-For a well-rounded viewing diet, you’ll most likely want both, but if you have to choose we’re here to help you find the service that best fits your streaming habits, and won’t break your budget.
+For a well-rounded viewing diet, you’ll most likely want both, but if you have to choose, we’re here to help you find the service that best fits your streaming habits and won’t break your budget.

 A streaming service isn’t worth anything if you don’t like the movies and television shows on offer, so your biggest challenge is going to be figuring out whether Netflix or Hulu has more of the videos you’re interested in.

 On the other hand, while Hulu has a number of great films on offer, its biggest draw is its up-to-date television content.
 Typically, Netflix only gets the newest episodes of a television show three months to a year after the entire season ends.
 On the flip side, networks and cable channels like NBC, FOX, ABC, and others put new episodes of many of their shows on Hulu the day after they air.
-Hulu has also been making big gains in original content, thanks to critically-acclaimed projects like The Handmaid’s Tale, PEN15, and the upcoming Veronica Mars revival, although it pales in comparison to Netflix.
+Hulu has also been making big gains in original content, thanks to critically acclaimed projects like The Handmaid’s Tale, PEN15, and the Veronica Mars revival, although it pales in comparison to Netflix.

-Tacking on Hulu’s live TV service adds an extra $39 to your subscription fees in exchange for access to 60 or so channels.
-You can augment Hulu Live TV with extras, too, although they cost even more.
-For example, Hulu’s “Enhanced Cloud DVR” service, which lets you fast-forward through commercials and gives you more virtual storage space, costs $10 a month, the ability to stream Hulu Live TV on an unlimited number of devices (the default is only two) will set you back another $10, an optional HBO subscription is $15, and so on.
+Tacking on Hulu’s Live TV service adds up to $65 per month, but the streamer again announced a price hike for that service, too, hitting consumers with a $70 bill beginning December 21, 2021, for access to its 60 or so channels.
+You can also pay $76 per month for the ad-free Premium tier.
+You should note, though, that the ad-free option only removes ads from Hulu’s regular on-demand content — you’ll still see ads while watching live TV.
+You can augment Hulu + Live TV with extras, too, although they cost even more.
+For example, Hulu’s Enhanced Cloud DVR service, which lets you fast forward through commercials and gives you more virtual storage space, costs $10 a month, and the ability to stream Hulu + Live TV on an unlimited number of devices (the default is only two) will set you back another $10.

-Here’s the good news: if you have a smartphone, a tablet, a streaming box, a video game console, or a home computer, you should be able to watch both Netflix and Hulu without any trouble.
+Here’s the good news: If you have a smartphone, a tablet, a streaming box, a video game console, or a home computer, you should be able to watch both Netflix and Hulu without any trouble.
 Both services are extremely popular, which means they’re supported by almost every video-playing device.
 It’s probably worth checking each service’s compatibility list before signing up (here’s Netflix’s, and here’s Hulu’s), but unless your hardware is extremely old or phenomenally obscure, you’re probably set.

-By contrast, Hulu streams in HD at all subscription tiers, but doesn’t currently offer 4K resolutions.
-Hulu programming only broadcasts with stereo sound, too, so if you’re looking to show off your fancy home-theater setup, skip Hulu.
+By contrast, Hulu streams in HD at all subscription tiers but doesn’t currently offer 4K resolutions.
+Hulu programming only broadcasts with stereo sound, too, so if you’re looking to show off your fancy home theater setup, skip Hulu.
 It simply won’t get the job done.

 Both Netflix and Hulu look great and are easy to use, and if you’ve used a modern smartphone app, neither should give you much trouble.
 Netflix’s recommendation engine can be a great way to find new stuff to watch (although it seems to favor original Netflix content), while Hulu’s interface is fast and snappy, and, if you subscribe to premium channel add-ons like HBO or Showtime, the service helpfully consolidates all of your various channels into a single package.

 If you rely on subtitles, Netflix has a slight edge: In 2014, the company announced that all of its content would have closed-captioning.
-Netflix also has more robust parental controls, including the option to lock certain profiles out of any content with a rating harsher than PG.
+Netflix also has more robust parental controls, including the option to block certain profiles out of any content with a rating harsher than PG.
 If you’re worried about what your little ones are watching, Netflix is the safer option.